dbus2/zbus/book/src/blocking.md

 [well-known general problem][wkgp] in the Rust async/await world.
 The [`blocking` crate], [`async-std`][assb] and [`tokio`][tsb] crates provide a easy way around this problem.

+**Note:** Since zbus 5.0, blocking API can be disabled through the `blocking-api` cargo feature.
+If you use this API, make sure you are not unintentionally disabling it by disabling the default features in your `Cargo.toml`.

 ## Establishing a connection

 The only difference to that of [asynchronous `Connection` API] is that you use